 Like Crouzon and Apert syndromes, Pfeiffer syndrome is caused by inheriting a gene.
 Pfeiffer syndrome follows autosomal dominant inheritance pattern, which means that roughly half of the children of a patient with Pfeiffer syndrome can be expected to inherit the syndrome.
-Like Crouzon and Apert syndromes, in most cases it is caused by a mutation in the gene for fibroblast growth factor receptor 2 (FGFR-2).
 In about 5% of cases, Pfeiffer syndrome is caused by a mutation in the FGFR-1 gene, causing these patients to have a milder appearance that looks more like that of children with Crouzon syndrome.
 Overall Pfeiffer syndrome occurs in about one in 100,000 births.
 There can be considerable variation in the appearance and severity of problems in these patients.
-For this reason we organize patients with Pfeiffer syndrome into one of three subtypes to care for them more efficiently.
-The signs for Pfeiffer syndrome common in all types include:

 Patients with type I Pfeiffer syndrome usually have normal intelligence.
 Typically craniosynostosis of both of the coronal sutures is present causing similar head shape to Apert syndrome.
 The skull is vertically tall and wide with the appearance of towering or leaning forward (turricephalic).
 The skull is very flat in the back and is short from front to back.